census-instrumentation/opencensus-node/packages/opencensus-exporter-prometheus/README.md

 ```

 ## Useful links
-- To know more about Prometheus, visit: <https://prometheus.io/>
+- To learn more about Prometheus, visit: <https://prometheus.io/>
 - For more information on OpenCensus, visit: <https://opencensus.io/>
-- To checkout the OpenCensus for Node.js, visit: <https://github.com/census-instrumentation/opencensus-node>
+- To checkout OpenCensus for Node.js, visit: <https://github.com/census-instrumentation/opencensus-node>
 - For help or feedback on this project, join us on [gitter](https://gitter.im/census-instrumentation/Lobby)

 [gitter-image]: https://badges.gitter.im/census-instrumentation/lobby.svg